alexlokshin/cloud-init/README.md

 # Running Rancher 2.0 + Kubernetes on a standalone ESXi host with vSphere as cloud provider

 For us homelab enthusiasts, it might be a real treat to get a decomissioned server off eBay for cheap, load it up with Gigs of 5 year old RAM, and wonder around, marveling the creation.
 In all actuality, this beast can be turned into a mini cloud, where you can run pretty much anything.
 Like kubernetes.
-This below depicts the steps you need to take.
+This text below depicts the steps you need to take in order to take advantage of volume provisioning along with VM provisioning using Rancher 2.0.
 It's a bit different from the official documentation, and combines bits and pieces from all over, along with my own discoveries.

-Install ESXi 6.7 on your homelab machine.
-Create a user called `provisioner` with password `somepassword`, grant it the following permissions.
+Install ESXi 6.7 on your homelab server (I recommend at least 8 phusical CPU cores, and at least 96Gb of RAM).
+After ESXi is installed, navigate to the ESX_IP provided on the yellow and grey screen.
+Log in with `admin` and the password you've selected during setup, join all disks into a datastore called `datastore1` (that is a default name, anyways), and create a user called `provisioner` with password `somepassword`, grant it the following permissions (that can be done by right clicking `Host`, and selecting `Permissions`.

 To be able to use the same SSH key to connect to all of the kubernetes nodes, create a new SSH key with an empty passphrase (https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2), do not overwrite an existing one, ideally save into a separate folder.
 Make sure you use `RancherOS` for the `-C` parameter value.